anominous/get/README.md

 ```
 for board /a/.

-The global lists "whitelist" and "blacklist" are automatically merged with existing custom lists.
+The global lists "whitelist" and "blacklist" are automatically merged with existing board-specific lists.
 If you want to disable lists without deleting them, just comment them:
 ```
 Active: